openplanet-nl/nadeoapi-docs/docs/oauth/reference/favorites/remove-favorite.md

 ```

 **Example response**:

-The response will be empty with a `204` response code.
+A successful response has no content and a `204` response code.